NautiluX/gen-role/README.md

 kubectl get deployment -A
 ```

-By running the commands with the gen-role plugin, the necessary RBAC will be cummulated in the files `gen-role.yaml` and `gen-clusterrole.yaml`.
+By running the commands with the gen-role plugin on your local machine, the necessary RBAC will be accumulated in the files `gen-role.yaml` and `gen-clusterrole.yaml`.
-All you need to do is bind them to the right ServiceAccount:

 ```
 kubectl gen-role run -n default curl --image=curlimages/curl --command sleep 30h